knubez/MPAS-Model/README.md

 > **Note**
-> This is a branch of MPAS-v8.0 modified to output isobaric variables.
-For referencing purposes please cite:
+> **This is a branch of MPAS-v8.0 modified to output isobaric variables.
+If you use this version please make sure to cite:**
 >
-> Núñez Ocasio, K. M., & Rios-Berrios, R. (2023).
-African easterly wave evolution and tropical cyclogenesis in a pre-Helene (2006) hindcast using the Model for Prediction Across Scales-Atmosphere (MPAS-A).
-Journal of Advances in Modeling Earth Systems, 15, e2022MS003181. https://doi.org/10.1029/2022MS003181
+> **Núñez Ocasio, K. M., Davis, C. A., Moon, Z. L., & Lawton, Q. A. (2024).
+Moisture dependence of an African easterly wave within the West African monsoon system.
+Journal of Advances in Modeling Earth Systems, 16, e2023MS004070. https://doi.org/10.1029/2023MS004070**

 MPAS-v8.0.1
 ====